View the full list of fields, first using long-form arguments:

 If that directory is not accessible to the command executing as root,

-then another accessible directory can be employed,
+then another accessible directory can be employed.

-and the administrator can identify that alternative path by adding
+You can identify that alternative path by adding

 a modimg.workspace setting to ~/.scyldcw/settings.ini